ChrisSuryanto/ArduinoSAPH/README.md

 Original code is from HAZI TECH.
 I modified the code, add bar mode and peak hold.

 I build this using spare Arduino Nano and MAX7219 matrix display which I have been using in my previous DIY.
-So I just need to buy RTC DS3231 and other small parts for this.
+So I just need to buy small parts for this.

 # Schematics
 ![Arduino_SpectrumAnalyzer_Schematics_bb](https://github.com/ChrisSuryanto/ArduinoSAPH/assets/146957789/4aff2e46-4199-4af0-8fc6-2cdde6749a92)